Skip to main content

 Bamburgh Castle, Northumberland

-Make the famous walls of Bamburgh Castle your home with a stay at The Clock Tower, a luxurious yet cosy apartment built into the 13th century tower and turret of the castle walls.
+Make the famous walls of Bamburgh Castle your home with a stay at The Clock Tower, a luxurious yet cosy apartment built into the 13th-century tower and turret of the castle walls.
 Offering striking views over some of Northumberland’s most impressive scenery, you’ll get exclusive access to the castle grounds, as well as the state rooms when the castle is open.
-The quirky three-bedroom accommodation offers a delightful mix of antique furniture, stylish heritage décor and the latest modern appliances.
+The quirky three-bedroom accommodation offers a delightful mix of antique furniture, stylish heritage decor and the latest modern appliances.

 Rear view of man standing in a landscape looking at a castle